 • Who do you hang out with at lunch?
 After school?
-During a free period?
 Consider Google Hangout or Facetime to check in with friends.
 If you are in a situation where you are unable to see each other or spend physical time with them, it's worth it to check in and unwind with friends.

-• You will succeed
+You will succeed

-• These are unprecedented times, but rest assured, as a Ken-Ton student, you have the talent, the tools, the support of your family and teachers to succeed.
+These are unprecedented times, but rest assured, as a Ken-Ton student, you have the talent, the tools, the support of your family and teachers to succeed.
 Reach out for help and stay on task.
+We look forward to seeing you soon!